-S.NO: SAFE PROCEDURES FOR PE PIPE TRANSPORTATION HAZARDS IF NOT FOLLOWED 5.1 to the night of Dulley Over Pipe strength deterioration leaks which will result in gas escape, rough or sharp edges.
-Protection against contact with sharp objects is necessary and fire etc. pipe should not be dropped.
-No other materials should be placed on top PE pipe will get damaged which 5.2 of polyethylene pipe during transportation. will cause the gas to escape leading to emergency.
-5.3 Crane hooks, chains and wire ropes should not be used in direct contact with pipe coils 5.4 or bundled packs.
+S.NO: SAFE PROCEDURES FOR HAZARDS IF NOT TDANSPORTALIUN FOLLOWED 5 5.1 Pipe should not be pushed of punce over rough or sharp edges.
+Protection against contact with sharp objects is necessary and fire etc. 5.2 No other materials should be placed on or of polyethylene pipe during transportation.
+PE pipe will get damaged which will cause the gas to escape leading to emergency.
+5.3 Crane hooks, chains and wife topes chean not be used in direct contact with pipe coils 5.4 or bundled packs.
 It is possible to receive a mild electric shock from the build-up of static electricity whilst handling polyethylene pipe.
-Persons handling pipes should be made aware of down. this.
+Persons handling pipes should be made aware of this. down.

 5.5 Where the pipes may be subjected to intense prolonged sunlight they should be protected from direct exposure during storage.
-Quality of pipe will be lost which will affect the strength of the pipe 5.6 Polyethylene pipe and fittings should not at any time be situated where contact is possible with aggressive chemicals, such as lubricating and hydraulic oils, and chemical solvents. place which will affect the 5.7 At no time should polyethylene pipe or fittings be in contact with hot surfaces.
+Quality of pipe will be lost which will affect the strength of the pipe 5.6 Polyethylene pipe and fittings should not at any time be situated where contact is possible with aggressive chemicals, such as lubricating and hydraulic oils, and chemical place which will affect the strength.
+5.7 solvents.
+At no time should polyethylene pipe or fittings be in contact with hot surfaces.
 High temperatures will affect the strength of the pipe which may lead to gas escape and fire.